 The movie was Slingblade, and we watched it together often.
 I cannot tell you how many times I saw tears rolling down his cheeks when he heard those words being said, as that is exactly where he lived the majority of HIS life – “inside of his own heart”.
 And, yes, it truly was an awful big place to live in.
 I am so thankful that my husband is finally at peace now, and I absolutely know that he is.

-One thing I want to say before wrapping up this morning and getting Gia up and ready for what we are going to try to make as good a day as possible in this life “that we get to live today” with people who genuinely love and care about us both is that last night while at dinner with a dear, true friend of mine a miracle started happening.
+Last night while at dinner with a dear friend, a miracle started happening.
 Gia is starting to talk about him.
 Finally.
-For the first time “since that night”.
+For the first time since “that night”.
 Up until yesterday, SHE DIDN’T WANT TO HEAR HIS NAME!
 And not only was she talking about him, but my friend later pointed something out to me that I didn’t really pick up on until she said it: